godatadriven/python-devcontainer-template/blogpost.md

   ]
 ```

-^ the above example mounts your AWS credentials, but other the auth details from cloud providers (GCP / Azure) could be mounted similarly.
+^ the above example mounts your AWS credentials, but the process should be similar for other cloud providers (GCP / Azure).

 <!-- ### Docker compose -->